ClacksterWorks/kicad-project-template/src/pcb/libraries/3D/README.md

-# PCB
+# PCB 3D

-KiCAD project files can be found here.
+Project 3D files can be found here.
 Change this document as needed.